 “That’s all it takes.”
 Bob interrupted her.
 “With them.
 Just a couple of them and now miles of black ash.
 Lynda, they are so far beyond us, imagination cannot comprehend it.
 It’s just way too dangerous.
 I’m surprised we still have the embassy on Endard.”

 “She needs him.”
 Lynda pointed at Melissa.
 “Your Calmer won’t fix her.
 She’ll just… quiet her.”

 “Melissa needs a chance to collect herself.
 Without Steven.”

 “Yeah.
 And she’s blaming Steven.”
 Bob crossed his arms.

 “No, she’s not!”
 Lynda shook her head.

-She fumed as a timid, young black woman scooted between them and knelt down in front of Melissa.
+She fumed as a timid young black woman scooted between them and kneeled down in front of Melissa.
 “It’s not going to fix anything,” Lynda grumbled.

 “Melissa will have to do the fixing.
 Sheila just takes the edge off.”
 Bob nodded.